lee2998p/Embedded2/README.md

 * Only include --cuda with face_detector if you have a GPU
 * We have been using ssd300_WIDER_100455.pth as the SSD model.
 The classifier model will be any other .pth file stored on the [Drive](https://drive.google.com/drive/u/1/folders/1ZeKVygo-RyIDL_EnxeYJR8tk-xqzgi3Z).
 * We recommend using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for this project.
 Once you have it installed you can run `conda env create -f environment.yml` from the Embedded2 directory for the necessary packages.
+* Image is sent to detector.
+Detector is either blazeface, retinaface or ssd.
+Cuda is enabled and calssifier is activiated.
+Encrypted images are outputted after detection and classification.

 ## Builds:
 * Travis CI